DanilKrivonos/BioCAT/README.md

                         Count of shuffling iterations (default 100) -delta DELTA          The maximum number of gaps in the molecule (default 3).
 Gaps are assigned as "nan".
-  -threads THREADS      Number of treads (default 8) -out OUT              Output directory (default ./BioCAT_output)
+  -threads THREADS      Number of threads (default 8) -out OUT              Output directory (default ./BioCAT_output)

 Advanced arguments: